Glaucoma Doctors in Cape Coral

 Loss of vision from glaucoma is preventable with early treatment.
 The highly skilled doctors at Elmquist Eye Group in Cape Coral can help you explore both non-surgical and state-of-the-art laser and surgical options to treat the disease.

-Elmquist Eye Group has served Southwest Florida since 1992.
-E. Trevor Elmquist, DO, his partner, Kate Wagner, OD, and his associates Sarah Eccles-Brown, MD and Nina Burt, OD, provide a complete range of services, including comprehensive eye exams and diagnosis and treatment of macular degeneration, cataracts, diabetic eye disease, glaucoma, dry eyes and other eye conditions.
+Elmquist Eye Group has served Southwest Florida since 1992, providing a complete range of services, including comprehensive eye exams and diagnosis and treatment of macular degeneration, cataracts, diabetic eye disease, glaucoma, dry eyes and other eye conditions.

 Facts About Glaucoma